decentralized-identity/org/chair_cheat_sheet.md

     - Recordings are broken down by group using TABS at the bottom
     - http://bit.ly/DIF_recordings_list
 - ### Send the agenda before the meeting via email/slack/discord
-    - Please share an agenda before the meeting
+    - Please share an agenda before the meeting, using the agenda.md in the repo.
     - Link to agenda can be reshared in meeting chat
     - Link to agenda should also be available in the calendar entry and from the DIF group webpage
 - ### Work items (GitHub)